 For more information please see the Faculty of Arts staff intranet Casual academic staff (tutor) recruitment web page.

 Professional development opportunities for teaching staff.

 The Faculty of Arts runs a year-long program of support and professional development activities.
-In 2017, this includes the following:

-The Centre for the Study of Higher Education (CSHE) Professional development web page offers a wide range of professional development opportunities throughout the year, ranging from formal courses to individual conferences and seminars:
+The Centre for the Study of Higher Education (CSHE) Professional development web page also offers a wide range of professional development opportunities throughout the year, ranging from formal courses to individual conferences and seminars:

 For more information on Learning Assurance please see the Policies, procedures and guidelines web page.